MaxMalinowski/Grade-Checker/README.md

 # Grade-Checker
-Check wether your grades updated in Primuss!
+Check whether your grades updated in Primuss!